MEET KATIE

 Legacy First

-Katie was born into extreme trauma and adopted at six days old into the family who raised her.
-But the defining story of her early life was not rupture alone.
-It was legacy.
+Katie was born into extreme trauma.
+But the defining story of her early life wasn't rupture — it was legacy.

-She grew up in a Chicago family shaped by civic vision, design, and the belief that a meaningful life is built in service to something larger than the self.
-Her great-great-grandfather, Edward M. Probst, was a co-founder of Graham, Anderson, Probst & White, the architectural firm behind many of Chicago’s early landmarks.
-She is also the eighth granddaughter of Martha Washington, America’s first First Lady.
+She was adopted by a Chicago family shaped by civic vision, design, and the belief that a meaningful life is built in service to something larger than the self.
+Her great-great-grandfather, Edward M. Probst, co-founded Graham, Anderson, Probst & White — the firm behind many of Chicago's early landmarks.

 The Search

-When her birth mother died at 21 after a long battle with multiple sclerosis, questions of purpose, inheritance, and how to live fully came sharply into focus.
-Faced with the unknown of whether that same illness might one day be part of her own path, Katie made a defining decision: to seek purpose and build a life of meaningful impact.
+At 21, when her birth mother died after a long battle with multiple sclerosis — and with the open question of whether that illness might one day be her own — purpose stopped being abstract.
+She made a decision: to build a life of meaningful impact.

 The Humanitarian Becoming

-Katie’s search for purpose led her into education, service, and global humanitarian work.
-Over time, her work expanded across Uganda, Tanzania, Bolivia, Vietnam, Nepal and the United States, building initiatives in girls’ education, disaster relief, economic empowerment, and community-rooted development.
+Katie's search led into education, service, and humanitarian work across Uganda, Tanzania, Bolivia, Vietnam, Nepal, and the United States — girls' education, disaster relief, economic empowerment, community-rooted development.

 What She Is Building Now